b0938930511/llvm-project/flang/docs/C++style.md

 * Use *clang-format*
 from llvm 7
-on all C++ source and header files before every merge to main.
+on all C++ source and header files before every merge to master.
 All code layout should be determined by means of clang-format.
 * Where a clear precedent exists in the project, follow it.
 * Otherwise, where [LLVM's C++ style guide](https://llvm.org/docs/CodingStandards.html#style-issues)